-Maybe you’re fortunate enough to have place in your life so charged with meaning, spirit, and personality that it’s a member of your family, a dear friend, or a wise confidant.
+Maybe you’re fortunate enough to have a place in your life so charged with meaning, spirit, and personality that it’s a member of your family, a dear friend, or a wise confidant.
 In other words, a main character in your life.
 This is an installment in a series of mostly true stories about Fairpop Farm, a place that became the hub and a main character in our family.

 This is the story of the encounter at the Candy Shoppe that led to the farm.